erdc/quest/docs/design.rst

 Features
 ^^^^^^^^

+Features are a unique identifiers that indicate a group of datasets.
+Typically, these are geospatial locations, i.e., monitoring stations, counties, lakes, roads at which data exists.
+Features can also just be a tag or name to group data that does not have a geospatial component (i.e. geotypical datasets).
+Features are

+Datasets
+^^^^^^^^

+These are the actual individual data files or in some cases a folder of data.
-Features are a unique identifiers that //todo ......
+Datasets are a

 DSL can be configured in three ways: